thoughtworks/talisman/README.md

 Talisman can be installed and used in one of the following ways:

+1. As a standalone executable
-1. As a git hook as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory) and a CLI utility (for git repo scanning)
+2. As a git hook as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory) and a CLI utility (for git repo scanning)
-2. As a git hook into a single git repository
+3. As a git hook into a single git repository

 Talisman can be set up as either a pre-commit or pre-push hook on the git repositories.